SouzaArthur/protractor-whatsapp-bot/README.md

 and then run "protractor config.js".

 ## How does it work?
-Protractor will open a Google Chrome window, go to Whatsapp website, ask for you to read QR code using Whatsapp mobile app, search for the contact, click on the contact name, type the message and send it.
+Protractor will open a Google Chrome window, go to Whatsapp website, ask for you to read QR code using Whatsapp mobile app (you have 8 seconds to read it, otherwise, the window will close and the code will fail), search for the contact, click on the contact name, type the message and send it.